GoogleChrome/developer.chrome.com/site/en/docs/webstore/apps_vs_extensions/index.md

 There’s no "better" approach here; apps and extensions are simply different creatures.
 Let’s understand apps first.
 They are just how they sound: applications you can run inside your browser with a dedicated user interface and, typically, rich user interaction.
-We’ve already had the concept of “web apps” in the browser for a few years, as something more rich and interactive than a website, but less cumbersome and monolithic than a desktop application.
+We’ve already had the concept of "web apps" in the browser for a few years, as something more rich and interactive than a website, but less cumbersome and monolithic than a desktop application.
 Examples include games, photo editors, and video players; all of these categories are viable as tightly focused apps running inside the browser.
 Google Chrome is just formalizing the web app concept in a way that will be